Low Sperm Count Treatment for Getting PregnantFertility Treatment

-It is noteworthy that the microinjection (ICSI) method is used when the male partner suffers from azoospermia or the number of sperms in his semen sample is very low.
+Notably, the microinjection (ICSI) method is used when the male partner suffers from azoospermia or the number of sperms in his semen sample is very low.
 Also, before starting this treatment, sperm disorders, along with the possibility of transmitting genetic disorders to the embryo, should be examined by the doctor.

 Another treatment for low sperm count is the injection of gonadotropin (a hormone that stimulates sperm production).
 If the hormones are completely balanced, or the cause of low sperm count is not identified, this method will not be used.

 One of the latest treatments for infertility caused by low sperm count is donated sperm.
-In this method (IVF), healthy and motile sperm is received from a donor and then directly injected into an egg in the laboratory.
-After fertilization, the resulting embryo is transferred into the mother’s womb using a narrow tube.
+In this method (IVF), healthy and motile sperm is received from a donor and injected into an egg in the laboratory.
+After fertilization, the resulting embryo is transferred into the mother's womb using a narrow tube.
 It is worth mentioning that the sperm donor should be similar to the infertile couple in terms of appearance and genetic characteristics.